RRisto/python_data_structures/more_exercises/dict_excercises.md

 Expected Result : {1: 10, 2: 20, 3: 30, 4: 40, 5: 50, 6: 60}

 3. Write a Python script to check if a given key already exists in a dictionary.
+Example: dict: {'valjakutse': 'kiire', 'meeskond':'amarillo'} check if key meeskond is in dict

 4. Write a Python script to generate and print a dictionary that contains a number (between 1 and n) in the form (x, x*x).
 Sample Dictionary ( n = 5) :